nishi-panchal/docker-gke-project/README.md

-# Next.js App Deployment with Docker and GKE
+# Next.js App Deployment with Docker, GKE and ArgoCD

 A step-by-step guide to deploying a Next.js app using Docker, Google Kubernetes Engine (GKE), and ArgoCD for continuous deployment.